-25. (1) Any person other than an authorised officer who finds any animal or bird apparently astray in any public place or on any Government or private property shall forthwith either- and where an animal or bird has been so taken to a police station the authorised officer shall treat it as if it had been seized by him in pursuance of section 24.
+- 25. (1) Any person other than an authorised officer who finds any animal or bird apparently astray in any public place or on any Government or private property shall forthwith either- - (a) return the animal or bird to its keeper; or - (b) take the animal or bird to a police station or deliver it to an authorised officer, and where an animal or bird has been so taken to a police station the authorised officer shall treat it as if it had been seized by him in pursuance of section 24.